Rhamnolipids, Sophorolipids and Other

 2. Rhamnolipids

 Rhamnolipids are considered one of the most effective biosurfactants, mainly because they reduce the surface tension in water from 72 to <30 mN/m with critical micellar concentration values between 20 and 225 mg/L, depending largely on the nature of the acyl groups.
-Because of these potent detergent properties, they are produced commercially as soil remediation agents to remove hydrocarbon and heavy metal pollutants and to combat marine oil pollution.
+As potent detergents, they are produced commercially as soil remediation agents to remove hydrocarbon and heavy metal pollutants and to combat marine oil pollution.
 Although the exact mechanism is not clear, it is evident that rhamnolipids are able to bind to substrates with low degrees of aqueous solubility including hydrophobic pollutants.
-All of these glycolipids have potent antifungal properties to Fusarium and Phytophthora species, but it has been suggested that claims of antiviral and bactericidal properties are not robust, although they may stimulate plant innate immunity.
-Although they have anti-cancer effects in vitro, they are one of the virulence factors in human infections by Pseudomonas sp.
+All these glycolipids are potent fungicides to Fusarium and Phytophthora species, but it has been suggested that claims of antiviral and bactericidal properties are not robust, although they may stimulate plant innate immunity.
+Although they are anti-cancer agents in vitro, they are one of the virulence factors in human infections by Pseudomonas sp.

-Rhamnolipids are a source of L-rhamnose for the chemical industry, and specific genetically modified Pseudomonas species can produce as much as 100g/L of culture medium under optimum conditions.
-While the wild organisms are pathogenic and must be cultured in a strictly regulated environment, the recombinant Pseudomonads used in industry ae known to be safe.
+Rhamnolipids are a source of L-rhamnose for the chemical industry, and some genetically modified Pseudomonas species can produce as much as 100g/L of culture medium under optimum conditions.
+While the wild organisms are pathogenic and must be cultured in a strictly regulated environment, the recombinant Pseudomonads used in industry are known to be safe.

 Some non-pathogenic thermophilic bacteria of the genera Thermus and Meiothermus produce rhamnolipids in a wide range of molecular forms, including mono- and di-rhamnolipid homologues containing one or two 3-hydroxy-fatty acids with zero to two double bonds and up to 24 carbon atoms.
 Similarly, the nitrogen-fixing soil bacterium Burkholderia kururiensis produces appreciable amounts of rhamnolipids, while Serratia species can produce both rhamnolipids and the surfactant lipopeptides termed serrawettins.
 Two unusual rhamnolipids, designated myxotyrosides A and B, have been isolated from a Myxococcus sp. (gliding bacteria); these have a rhamnose unit linked to tyrosine and thence to a fatty acid such as (Z)-15-methyl-2-hexadecenoic and (Z)-2-hexadecenoic acid.
 The non-human pathogenic bacterium Pantoea ananatis produces rhamnolipid-like metabolites containing glucose instead of rhamnose residues and termed ananatoside A, a 15‑membered macrodilactone-containing glucolipid (akin to the sophorolipids below), and ananatoside B, its open-chain congener.

 The biosynthesis of rhamnolipid in Pseudomonas species occurs during the late exponential and stationary phase of growth under limiting concentrations of iron and nitrogen.
-It involves two sequential glycosyl-transfer reactions catalysed by specific rhamnosyltransferases, in which the estolide 3-hydroxydecanoyl-3-hydroxydecanoate is linked to an activated rhamnose moiety (thymidine diphospho-rhamnose), generated from glucose-1-phosphate, while monoacyl-rhamnolipids are produced by hydrolysis of the diacyl forms, not by release of the partially acylated intermediate.
-The mono- and di-rhamnolipids appear to have separate functions in the swarming motility of the organisms, leading to the formation of biofilms that facilitate colonization of new environmental niches.
+There are two sequential glycosyl-transfer reactions catalysed by rhamnosyltransferases, in which the estolide 3-hydroxydecanoyl-3-hydroxydecanoate is linked to an activated rhamnose moiety (thymidine diphospho-rhamnose), generated from glucose-1-phosphate, while monoacyl-rhamnolipids are produced by hydrolysis of the diacyl forms, not by release of the partially acylated intermediate.
+The mono- and di-rhamnolipids appear to be used for separate purposes in the swarming motility of the organisms, leading to the formation of biofilms that facilitate colonization of new environmental niches.

 3. Sophorolipids

-Biosynthesis involves hydroxylation of a fatty acid by the cytochrome P450 monooxygenase enzyme CYP52M1 in the ω- or (ω‑1)‑position, followed by sequential transfer of activated glucose molecules (UDP-glucose - see our web page on glycosyldiacylglycerols) to the hydroxy acid in reactions catalysed by two different glycosyltransferases, i.e., glucosyltransferase I, which adds the first glucose, followed by linkage of a second glucose to the first via a glucosyl-β-(1,2)-bond by glucosyltransferase II.
-After the molecule is acetylated by an acetyltransferase, lactonization of the acidic form is accomplished by a lactone esterase.
+Biosynthesis starts with hydroxylation of a fatty acid by the cytochrome P450 monooxygenase enzyme CYP52M1 in the ω- or (ω‑1)‑position, followed by sequential transfer of activated glucose molecules (UDP-glucose - see our web page on glycosyldiacylglycerols) to the hydroxy acid in reactions catalysed by two different glycosyltransferases, i.e., glucosyltransferase I, which adds the first glucose, followed by linkage of a second glucose to the first via a glucosyl-β-(1,2)-bond by glucosyltransferase II.
+The next step is formation of the bola form as an intermediate, before the molecule is acetylated by an acetyltransferase followed by lactonization by a lactone esterase (and not from the acidic form, which is an alternative endpoint not an intermediate).
 The fatty acid constituents can be synthesised de novo from acetate or by modifying alkanes in the growth medium.
-Biosynthesis of such secondary metabolites occurs under conditions of nitrogen starvation mainly, and it is believed that the genes involved in their synthesis are organized in clusters that facilitate their activation and regulation.
+Biosynthesis of such secondary metabolites occurs under conditions of nitrogen starvation mainly, and it is believed that the genes for their synthesis are organized in clusters that facilitate transcription and regulation.

 While the physiological role of sophorolipids in yeast species is uncertain, it seems likely that they serve for extracellular carbon storage (reducing the cellular sugar content) and as a defence against competing microorganisms by antimicrobial, anti-biofilm and antifungal activities.